rach96/micb405/Project3.md

 ---------------------------------------------------------------------

-## Classify sequences based on a Silva
+## Classify sequences based on a Silva:

 **298 diff 1:**